rtyle/playlist/README.md

 All music files in a directory (and below) are aggregated/embedded into a playlist in the directory’s parent.
-The playlist is named for the path from the root to this parent directory, with slases replaced with dots and an .m3u8 file extension.
+The playlist is named for the path from the root to this parent directory, with slashes replaced with dots and an .m3u8 file extension.

 If music libraries are arranged hierarchically by \<root\>/\<artist\>/\<album\>, then for each artist a \<root\>/\<artist\>/\<root\>.\<artist\>.m3u8 playlist is created